volumio/volumio-plugins/plugins/audio_interface/brutefir2/readme.md

 ## What is not working :

 - Equalizer appears on several lines
-- slow to load interface UI
+- slow to load interface UI (warning in some web browser for script to slow)
 - support only file with sample set in advanced settings.
 - need to save advanced setting each boot....

 ## Last changes

+14th january

+- correction for no sound at boot time

 13th January